Catatonia Treatment in Brookline, MA

 Catatonia is a serious neuropsychiatric condition that can involve changes in movement, speech, responsiveness, and behavior.
 Symptoms may fluctuate, be misunderstood, or overlap with other medical or psychiatric conditions, making timely and accurate evaluation essential.

-Dr. Annabel Kuhn provides expert outpatient assessment and treatment of catatonia in both children and adults.
-Her work emphasizes diagnostic clarity, careful monitoring, and coordination with medical and mental health providers when needed to ensure safe, appropriate care.
+Her work emphasizes diagnostic clarity, careful monitoring, and coordination with medical and mental health providers to ensure safe, appropriate care.

-Meet Dr. Kuhn
+Dr. Kuhn does

 Catatonia is a serious but treatable neuropsychiatric syndrome characterized by specific motor, behavioral, and autonomic abnormalities.
 It is significantly underdiagnosed, particularly in pediatric populations.
 In children with neurodevelopmental conditions such as autism spectrum disorder, catatonia symptoms are frequently misattributed to baseline behavioral patterns, leading to diagnostic delays.

-Catatonia is not a standalone diagnosis—it is always secondary to an underlying medical or psychiatric condition.
+Catatonia is not a standalone diagnosis.
+It is always secondary to an underlying medical or psychiatric condition.
 Accurate diagnosis relies on physical examination findings and rating scales such as the Bush-Francis Catatonia Rating Scale.
 Early recognition and appropriate treatment are critical, as untreated catatonia carries significant medical risks.

 Signs & Symptoms